Does moisture affect nylon wire ties?

 While humidity can impact their strength and flexibility, proper storage and handling techniques can help maintain their performance.

-By considering environmental factors and following best practices, users can ensure the longevity and reliability of nylon cable ties in various applications.
+By considering environmental factors and following best practices, users can ensure the longevity and reliability of nylon wire ties in various applications.